walaj/VariantBam/README.md

-  -v, --verbose                        Verbose output -c, --counts-file                    File to place read counts per rule / region -x, --counts-file-only               Same as -c, but does counting only (no output BAM) Output options
+  -v, --verbose                        Verbose output -c, --counts-file                    File to place read counts per rule / region -x, --counts-file-only               Same as -c, but does counting only (no output BAM) -r, --rules                          JSON script for the rules.
+  -k, --proc-regions-file              Samtools-style region string (e.g. 1:1,000,000-2,000,000) or BED file of regions to proess reads from
+ Output options
   -o, --output-bam                     Output BAM file to write instead of SAM-format stdout -C, --cram                           Output file should be in CRAM format